PrometheanDissident/prometheandissident.github.io/pages/economics.md

 **Assimilation**

-Among immigrants, there is a racially-differentiated pattern of earnings assimilation where black and Hispanic immigrants are less able to catch up with native whites' earnings compared to white and Asian immigrants, but are able to almost reach earnings parity with natives of their same race and ethnicity, at about 90% of native earnings for all groups for the exception of black immigrants who on average earn slightly more than native blacks<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC6290669/</ref>.
+Among immigrants, there is a racially-differentiated pattern of earnings assimilation where black and Hispanic immigrants are less able to catch up with native whites' earnings compared to white and Asian immigrants, but are able to almost reach earnings parity with natives of their same race and ethnicity within 20 years, at about 90% of native earnings for all groups for the exception of black immigrants who on average earn slightly more than native blacks<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC6290669/</ref>.

 ### <span style="background-color:yellow">Public Opinion</span>